-The buildings are being designed with appropriate bioclimatic and passive design strategies to minimize energy use while maximizing comfort and connection to the outdoors.
+The buildings are designed with appropriate bioclimatic and passive design strategies to minimize energy use while maximizing comfort and connection to the outdoors.
 Some of those strategies include daylight harvesting, aggressive exterior solar shading, automated interior blinds, natural ventilation, a highly insulated and air-tight envelope, and the use of thermal mass to regulate internal temperatures.
-A high efficiency variable refrigerant cooling, heating and ventilation system will be utilized to maximize free heat recovery for the buildings while providing a simple, flexible and low energy HVAC solution that can be easily reconfigured to serve all types of future tenants, small to large.
+A high efficiency variable refrigerant cooling, heating and ventilation system is utilized to maximize free heat recovery for the buildings while providing a simple, flexible and low energy HVAC solution that can be easily reconfigured to serve all types of future tenants, small to large.

 The large photovoltaic (PV) array is sized to offset all of the energy that the campus uses over the course of a year, in order to achieve the Zero Net Energy goal.
 In addition to covering the roofs with PV, this project is one of the first to achieve ZNE utilizing vertically mounted PV as part of the exterior façade of the buildings.